wmcbrine/PDCurses/docs/MANUAL.md

    is_keypad() reports whether the specified window is in keypad mode.

+   is_nodelay() reports whether the specified window is in nodelay mode.

 ### Return Value

+   is_keypad() and is_nodelay() return TRUE or FALSE. is_notimeout() is
-   All functions except is_keypad() and the void functions return OK on success and ERR on error.
+   provided for compatibility with other curses implementations, and always returns FALSE.
+All others return OK on success and ERR on error.

 ### Portability
                              X/Open  ncurses  NetBSD